Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Data

 \subsection{HST--JWST/NIRCam photometry}

-We use the HST and JWST fluxes from the ASTRODEEP-JWST catalogue prepared by \cite{Merlin24}, which complements NIRCam observations with archival Hubble Space Telescope (HST) observations.
+To build our parent catalogue, we use seven NIRCam filters sampled to a pixel size of 0.03 arcsec, out of which six broad-band (F115W, F150W, F200W, F277W, F356W and F444W) and one medium-band (F410W), and seven broad-band MIRI filters sampled to pixel size of 0.09 arcsec (F560W, F770W, F1000W, F1280W, F1500W, F1800W and F2100W).
+We complement JWST data with six Hubble Space Telescope (HST) broad-band filters sampled to a pixel size of 0.03 arcsec (F606W, F814W, F105W, F125W, F140W and F160W; \citealt{stefanon17}).
+By combining JWST with HST data, we obtain the wealthy optical to mid-infrared coverage spanning 20 bands.
+We adopt the HST and JWST NIRCam fluxes from the ASTRODEEP-JWST catalogue \citep{Merlin24}, which complements NIRCam observations with archival HST observations.
+The catalogue consists of 82\,547 sources, and its our parent sample.
 We take advantage of the homogeneous reduction and flux extraction for both NIRCam and HST observations within the catalogue.
-Additionally, to keep our sample consistent, we use photometric redshifts calculated by \cite{Merlin24}.
-Thus, MIRI data were not used in photo$-z$ estimation.
-However, since only $\sim15$ \% of the final sample has a direct MIRI counterpart (1\,939 out of 12\,939 galaxies, see Sec.~\ref{SEC:FinalSample}), it does not influence the analysis significantly.
+Additionally, to keep our sample consistent, we use photometric redshifts calculated by \cite{Merlin24}\footnote{MIRI data that were not used in photo$-z$ estimation.
+We provide a test of the influence of MIRI data on photo-$z$ estimation in App.~\ref{APP:photoz}, showing that there is no systematic shift.}.

 For a detailed description of flux extraction and analysis, we refer to \cite{Merlin24}.
 In short, after reprojecting all the images (NIRCam and HST) to the same pixel grid, the F356W and F444W images were stacked and used as a detection image.
 SExtractor \citep[][]{Bertin96} was used for the detection and flux derivation.
 The errors were estimated through root mean square (RMS) maps.
 Comparison with spectroscopic redshifts ($z_{spec}$) shows that only $\sim$ 6\% of the sample has a redshift mismatch greater than 0.15 \citep[see Fig. 12 in][]{Merlin24}.